unicef/magicbox-maps-prototype/README.md

 ## Developing
 To get started:
-1. Clone this repo and check out the `2.0_dev` branch.
+1. Fork the project to your GitHub account and clone it.
 2. Copy `.env.local.sample` to `.env.local`.
   - The school data included in this file is a small, "fake" data set for development use.
 To use the full data set, change the `REACT_APP_SCHOOLS_URL` variable in .env.
 3. Run `npm install; npm start`.
+4. Create feature branch.
+When done create pull request to development branch of this repository.

 For more information on getting started, see the  [create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Git Workflow

-We are using the `2.0_dev` branch as the main development branch for work on Magic Box Maps 2.0.
+We are using the `development` branch as the main development branch for work on Magic Box Maps 2.0.
 Our development environment is deployed from this branch.
-Feature branches can be branched from `2.0_dev` and merged back up when ready.
+Feature branches can be branched from `development` and merged back up when ready.

 ## Data